-Often times, special radiographic (x-ray) projections, CTscan, or MRI imaging of the hip may be required to know the location and fixation of the inserted parts (elements), and to know exactly the amount of bone loss around a failed implantation.
+Radiographic (x-ray), CT, or MRI imaging of the hip may be necessary to determine the exact location and fixation of the implanted parts (elements), and to determine the exact amount of bone loss around a failed implantation.

 Reasons for hip revision

 Revisions are carried out on a regular basis.
 For every 100 new hip joints installed in the United States, 18 are subsequently replaced.
 The following are the most frequent justifications for a revision: